dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 they deem invalid.
 It is Dialogos at its core, utilizing the nature of information to its advantage, as Satoshi pointed out.

-> \"In a nutshell, the network works like a [distributed timestamp
+> In a nutshell, the network works like a [distributed timestamp
 > server](http://dergigi.com/time), stamping the first transaction to
 > spend a coin.
 It takes advantage of the nature of information being
-> easy to spread but hard to stifle.\" ---Satoshi Nakamoto
+> easy to spread but hard to stifle. ---Satoshi Nakamoto

 Let me repeat the second sentence for emphasis: Bitcoin takes advantage of the *nature of information being easy to spread but hard to stifle*.